yukioroshi/yukioroshi/README.md

 - 👋 Hi, I’m @yukioroshi
 - 👀 I’m interested in games, racing, cars, food, music and manga
 - 🌱 I’m currently learning game programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me : you don't
+- 📫 How to reach me : you don't, jk, but seriously don't

 <!---
 yukioroshi/yukioroshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.